fmohtadi99/Xunitex/README.md

 ### Prime User

 Choosing one of the following plan, limited users will have full access to **Xunitex** features.
-For user's fund safety Prime users are limited to use 30% of their balance for **Smart** and cannot **withdraw** from their wallets.
+For user's fund safety, Prime users are limited to use 30% of their balance for **Smart** and cannot **withdraw** from their wallets.

 <table align="center">
 <thead>